The major French wine trading company was dominated by two families, the Borie

 ) created.
 There are also close ties to the English trading house "Berry Bros. & Rudd" in London, for which the brand wine "Good Ordinary Claret " is produced.
 The Castéja family owns 100% of the company, which is one of the largest and most important in the region Bordeaux wine trade

-or. wine trade
+respectively. wine trade

 counts.
 See also below largest wine companies in the world